Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Endoscopic examination of the duodenum

-The benefits of this study are:
+The advantages of this study are:

 • rapidity;